Lightelligence/rules_verilog/docs/defs.md

 Compiles and runs a small unit test for DV.

-    Typically a single verilog_dv_library (and its dependencies).
+    This is typically a unit test for a single verilog_dv_library and its dependencies.
-    Additional sim options may be passed after -- Interactive example:
+    Additional sim options may be passed after '--' in the bazel command.
+    Interactive example:
       bazel run //digital/dv/interfaces/apb_pkg:test -- -gui
     For ci testing purposes: